ppkantorski/Ultrahand-Overlay/README.md

 - Modify INI Files:
   - Edit INI files on your SD card with ease.
 Take full control over your configurations by updating existing key-value pairs, adding new entries, or creating new sections within the INI file using Ultrahand.
 Customize and tailor your INI files effortlessly through its intuitive interface.

+- Hex Edit Files:
+  - Perform hexadecimal editing of files on your SD card using Ultrahand.
+Edit the binary data directly, allowing for precise control over your data.
+Ultrahand's Hex Edit Files feature enables you to analyze, modify, and customize files in their raw form.

 Ultrahand provides a convenient command-line interface to perform these operations, allowing you to efficiently manage your files, directories, and INI files on an SD card.